mei-friend/mei-friend.github.io/_docs/basic/inserting.md

 These two methods can also be mixed by using `@startid` with `@tstamp2` or `@tstamp` and `@endid`.
 You can use this method if a slur has a starting note but doesn't have a ending note.
 A classic situation would be at repeats or multiple endings (as seen in the Fig. 1).
 This method does not have to be used over page or system breaks!
 Just specify the start and end point and it will be rendered correctly.

 <figure class="thirdwidth">
-    <div class="figure-title">Fig.&thinsp;1: Slurs with no specified ending/starting point.</div>
+    <div class="figure-title">Fig.&thinsp;2: Slurs with no specified ending/starting point.</div>
         <img class="figure-img" src="{{ site.baseurl }}/assets/img/inserting/spanning.PNG"
             alt="Screenshot of slurs with no specified ending/starting point" />
-    <figcaption class="figure-caption">Situation with multiple endings where slurs don't end/start on a specific note in the danube waltz.</figcaption>
+    <figcaption class="figure-caption">Situation with multiple endings where slurs don't end/start on a specific note.</figcaption>
 </figure>

 ### Inserting Dynamics and Directives